OpenDataServices/flatten-tool/docs/userguide.rst

 So far, all the examples have just used one sheet.
 When multiple sheets are involved, the behaviour isn't much different.
-In effect, all Flatten Tool does is take the JSON structure produced after processing the first sheet, and use it as the base JSON for proecessing the next sheet.
+In effect, all Flatten Tool does is take the JSON structure produced after processing the first sheet, and use it as the base JSON for processing the next sheet.

 Once all the sheets have been processed the resulting JSON is returned.